 George Cope managed the manufacturing arm of the firm, while Thomas Cope was responsible for the business as a whole.

 Cope Brothers was one of the first tobacco manufacturers in Britain to employ a female workforce.
 Cope Brothers began to employ women following a factory strike in 1858.
-Female workers proved capable, so the policy was continued until the factory employed around 700 women and girls by 1871, out of a total of 774 employees.
+Female workers were to prove capable, and the factory employed around 700 women and girls by 1871, out of a total of 774 employees.

 Cope Brothers operated the largest tobacco factory in Britain by 1870.
 Charles Dickens and Emily Faithfull reported favourably on conditions in the factory, which was spacious and well-ventilated.
 The girls were generally the daughters of shopkeepers, warehousemen and clerks, and worked shifts of six to eight hours.
 Cope Brothers employed 1,400 women and girls by 1879.